neetcode-gh/leetcode/hints/anagram-groups.md

 <details class="hint-accordion">
     <summary>Hint 1</summary>
     <p>
     A naive solution would be to sort each string and group them using a hash map.
+This would be an <code>O(m * nlogn)</code> solution.
 Can you think of a better way?
     </p>
 </details>